Does Fish Oil Lower Cholesterol?

 In the late 1970s, dietary guidelines were issued to the entire population in response to the epidemic of heart disease.
 The message?
 Eat less fat.
 We listened, and four decades later, heart disease is still the number one killer of Americans.

-C15:0 is found mostly in milkfat, which is why many of us don’t have enough of it in our diets.
-The problem is, we ideally want to get the healthy saturated fats without the bad ones.
+C15:0 is found mostly in whole-fat dairy products, which is why many of us don’t have enough of it in our diets.
+The problem is we ideally want to get healthy saturated fats without the bad ones.

 C15:0 helps keep our cells healthy by: